PaulKinlan/paul.kinlan.me/content/2019-10-20-frankie-and-bennys-pay-for-your-meal-via-the-web.markdown

 ---
+date: 2019-10-20 17:17:06.747000+00:00
+link: ''
 slug: frankie-and-bennys-pay-for-your-meal-via-the-web
-date: 2019-10-20T17:17:06.747Z
+summary: Frankie & Benny's offers a web-based payment system accessible via QR code, eliminating the need for a dedicated app.
+I tested the process, and while the Google Pay option encountered a glitch (already reported), the overall experience was smooth and efficient, taking about a minute to complete.
+tags:
+- payments
+- restaurants
+- mobile payments
+- web payments
+- QR codes
+- Frankie & Benny's
+- Google Pay
+- UX
-title: "Frankie and Bennys: Pay for your meal via the web"
+title: 'Frankie and Bennys: Pay for your meal via the web'
-link: ''
-tags: [payments]

 ---

 Whenever I see a restaurant say that you can pay on mobile, I always check it out, mostly so I can bemoan the fact that you need to use an app.
 Imagine my surprise when the QR code lead to a web-based payments flow..... and it worked.